BarthPaleologue/Blog/content/posts/non-euclidean-blackholes/index.md

 ### Signed distance fields

 Yeeees!
 Signed distance fields are functions that give the distance to a certain shape.
-For example, using the SDF of a capsule, we can bend the rays in a wonky way to get a blackhole with a capsule event horizon!
+For example, using the SDF of a capsule, we can bend the rays in a wonky way to get a black hole with a capsule event horizon!

 ![Wtf am I doing](screenshot_24-1-12_10-13.png)